 Option delta is the most commonly used aspect of the Greeks because it’s the easiest to understand.
 It measures the rate of change in an option price.
-To be specific, the delta of a stock option tells us how much an option price would increase by when the stock moves by $1.
+Specifically, the delta of a stock option tells us how much an option price would increase when the stock moves by $1.

-O.D. is a part of what affects an options profit and loss.
+O.D. is part of what affects an option’s profit and loss.
 Delta makes up part of the Greeks in options trading.
 The Greeks are a part of the many moving parts that make up options.
-Options trading techniques give you the right but not the obligation to buy (call) or sell (put) a stock a specified price (strike).
-One options contract controls 100 shares.
+Options trading techniques give you the right but not the obligation to buy (call) or sell (put) a stock at a specified price (strike).
+One option contract controls 100 shares.
 In essence, it’s less expensive to trade options.
 Hence the appeal.

-However, there are many more moving parts that make up options.
+However, many more moving parts make options.
 As a result, options trading is seen as more risky than trading shares.

-It’s important to remember that there are three other Greeks that also work together as well as affect one another.
+It’s important to remember that three other Greeks also worked together and affected one another.

 Time decay is one of the most important aspects of options trading.
 Options have expiration dates.
 As a result, they’re wasting assets because their value declines over time.

-The value of options delta is swayed by the time remaining until the expiration date and the strike price relative to the current market price of the stock.
+The value of the options delta is swayed by the time remaining until the expiration date and the strike price relative to the stock’s current market price.

-For example, let’s say we’re interested in purchasing a NVDA call that expires in 3 months.
+For example, we’re interested in purchasing an NVDA call that expires in 3 months.
 The stock is currently trading at $250.
-Let’s say we’re going to buy an in the money contract with a $235 strike price.
+Let’s say we will buy an in-the-money contract with a $235 strike price.